roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 Every form has at least 1 tab and these are relevant to how we present table record data.
 A form can have multiple tabs and this allows us to offer the user a range of ways of looking at the same record.
 This is often a better user experience, or a more logical way of presenting the data in the record.

+From a site map perspective a tab is a "Group" when using the sitemap designer versus a subarea for tables and an area to hold subareas.

 [Learn more about working with tabs](../../maker/model-driven-apps/add-move-or-delete-tabs-on-form.md)

 ## Table